 Getting your slow cooker times correct is not hugely important when it comes to slow cooking.
 In this guide, we explore some of the best ways you can achieve great slow cooker food.

-This guide will take you through everything you need to know about timing and the options that are available to you to ensure your dish comes out to be as good as it can be.
+This guide will take you through everything you need to know about timing and the available options to ensure your dish comes out to be as good as it can be.

-If you have your food cooking on low and it isn’t dairy heavy, then you can likely go over the desired time by a few hours and the dish will still be fine.
-With that said you might still want get your times correct to ensure the best possible outcome.thi
+If you have your food cooking on low and it is not dairy heavy, then you can likely go over the desired time by a few hours and still have the dish be fine.
+With that said, you might still want to get your times correct to ensure the best possible outcome.

 Below I will go through everything you need to know about setting slow cooker times and any conversions that you might need to do.
 These tips should help perfect your slow cooker recipes.

 You can easily convert between high and low temperatures for the slow cooker.
-Turning to high will obviously shorten the cooking time but may affect the overall texture and taste of the dish.
+Turning to high will obviously shorten the cooking time but may also affect the dish’s overall texture and taste.

-Personally, I always recommend to go low and slow unless you need the food fast or the recipe asks for it to be set on high.
+Personally, I always recommend going low and slow unless you need the food fast or the recipe asks for it to be set on high.

-It’s important to remember despite which temperature you’re cooking on removing the lid will add to cooking time.
-Every time you remove the lid you need to add 15 minutes onto the cooking time as that’s roughly the amount of time it will take you heat back to the temperature it was.
+It is important to remember that removing the lid will add to your overall cooking time.
+Every time you remove the lid, you need to add fifteen minutes onto the cooking time as that is roughly the amount of time it will take to heat back to the temperature it was.